Hadleigh-Schwartz/hadleigh-opendatacam/README.md

-*   - i :  path to input annotations
+*   -i :  path to input annotations
 *   -if : format of input annotations
 *   -o : path to put output annotations at (typically a folder name)
 *   -of : desired format of output annotations